it-oleg/it-oleg/README.md

 ### Hi there 👋

+# My name is Oleg Chebotaryov.

+In 2020, I worked as a programmer at ExpressRMS for 6 months.
+But I quit due to my service in the armed forces.
+The main task was to support the operation of the system and the introduction of new functionality.
+During the work, it was possible to develop an integration module for data exchange with the My Warehouse warehouse system.

 <!--
 **it-oleg/it-oleg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.